Boise Child Support Attorneys

 All children are entitled to be supported by their parents.
-When parents divorce, or are no longer together, the courts have to determine how the parents’ resources should be used for their children.
+When parents divorce or are no longer together, the courts have to determine how the parents’ resources should be used for their children.
 The family law attorneys at Foley Freeman provide comprehensive legal support through separation, divorce, and beyond.

 When divorcing couples have children, or when parents do not live together, child support must be determined along with custody.
 A child support lawyer from our firm will assist clients in establishing a child support order that requires both parents to be financially responsible for their children.
+Contact us today for a confidential consultation with a top Boise child support lawyer.

 Determining Child Support in Idaho

 Whether you are going through a divorce and have minor children, or you are establishing paternity, child support will be determined and ordered.
 Idaho courts follow the Idaho Child Support Guidelines to calculate the amount of the monthly child support obligation.
+There are many factors considered in determining child support, such as the parents’ actual or potential incomes, the custodial (or visitation) schedule, the allocation of the tax dependency exemption(s), and the cost of the minor children’s health insurance.

 What is considered income?
 The quick and easy answer is “everything.”
 Anything from W-2 income to single events such as gifts, prizes, and the sale of property can be considered by the court in setting support.
 For example, if one parent continually produces income by purchasing and selling real property, then that income should be taken into consideration when determining the parent’s actual income.
-Whereas, it would not be appropriate to include a one-time receipt of a gift of money in a parent’s income.

-Often times problems can arise when one, or both parents are self-employed.
-Trying to determine the amount of income for a self-employed parent can be difficult if anything other than reasonable and necessary business expenses are paid by the business.
-Typically, in order to determine a self-employed parent’s income for the purpose of child support requires a review of the business tax returns as well as the parent’s individual tax returns.
-It may be completely appropriate for an expense to be considered a business expense pursuant to the standards of the Internal Revenue Service, but may be inappropriate to deduct it as a business expense pursuant to the Idaho Child Support Guidelines.
+Typically, in order to determine a self-employed parent’s income for child support requires a review of the business tax returns as well as the parent’s individual tax returns is required.
+It may be completely appropriate for an expense to be considered a business expense pursuant to the standards of the Internal Revenue Service, but it may be inappropriate to deduct it as a business expense pursuant to the Idaho Child Support Guidelines.
+Once these amounts are determined, a court still must consider several factors before awarding child support to either parent.

+Idaho’s child support guidelines are presumed to be applicable to any given case.
+However, there are exceptions.
+Deviations are possible.
 Once these amounts are determined, a court still must consider several factors before awarding child support to either parent.
 These factors include:

 - The financial resources of the child